-So, persons that could take away our salvation, not any humans, not God, not Satan, not Christ.
+So persons that could take away our salvation?
+Not any humans, not God, not Satan, not Christ.
 Only one possibility.
 What about ourselves?
 You say, “I know people like that.
 I wouldn’t blame God.
 I wouldn’t even blame Satan.
-They were in the church, they believed, they sang the songs, they came to Bible study, they…they said they believed and then they left and they denied Christ and they went away.
-They lost their salvation?
+They were in the church, they believed, they sang the songs, they came to Bible study, they said they believed and then they left and they denied Christ and they went away.
+They lost their salvation.”
 Did they?
 Is that what happened?
 They seemed saved to me, some of them are in your family, some of them are close, maybe your children.
 Are you asking yourself what happened?
 What about those who believed or seemed to believe and then they left?

-But for those of us who are real and genuine believers and we have the witness of the Spirit in our hearts in that regard, we’ve seen His fruit evidenced in our lives, our love for the Lord, our love for the truth, our love for the Word, our love for other believers, all these things, our love for things that are holy and pure and good.
-Our salvation is forever secure.
+But for those of us who are real and genuine believers and we have the witness of the Spirit in our hearts in that regard, we’ve seen His fruit evidenced in our lives, our love for the Lord, our love for the truth, our love for the Word, our love for other believers, all these things, our love for things that are holy and pure and good, our salvation is forever secure.
 And this is the pinnacle capstone ministry of the blessed Holy Spirit.
-If you don’t believe in that, then that is an insult to the Spirit who is doing in the life of a true believer something that that true believer denies that he’s doing and rejects.
+If you don’t believe in that, then that is an insult to the Spirit.
+That is an insult to the Spirit who is doing in the life of a true believer something that that true believer denies that he’s doing and rejects.
 The Father planned our eternal salvation, the Son provided and purchased our eternal salvation, and the Holy Spirit produces and perfects our eternal salvation.